gabledata/recap/docs/crawler.md

 ## Behavior

 Recap's crawler is very simple right now.
-The crawler recursively browses and analyzes all children starting from an infrastructre's root location.
+The crawler recursively browses and analyzes all children starting from an infrastructure's root location.

 !!! note
     The meaning of an infrastructure's _root_ location depends on its type.
 For a database, the _root_ usually denotes a database or catalog (to use [_information_schema_](https://en.wikipedia.org/wiki/Information_schema) terminology).
 For object stores, the _root_ is usually the bucket location.